By Ashok Prasad, Founder, Niyyam

 Most investors keep SIP constant.

-But income increases over time.
+But income grows over time.

 What is Step-Up SIP?